LinguaTechnica/tdd-typescript/checkpoints/javascript-mocking-checkpoint.md

 ##### !question

-Why would I use a stub?
+Give an example of a time you would use a stub.

 ##### !end-question